sbhadra2020/sbhadra2020.github.io/_pages/about.md

   - /about.html
 ---

+I am a Postdoctoral Fellow in the Department of Radiology and Imaging Sciences at the National Institutes of Health (NIH) Clinical Center, supervised by Dr. Ronald Summers.
 I am a Ph.D candidate in Computer Science and Engineering at the Washington University in St. Louis.
 Currently, I am a visiting scholar at the University of Illinois at Urbana-Champaign in the [Computational Imaging Science Laboratory](https://anastasio.bioengineering.illinois.edu/) supervised by [Prof. Mark A. Anastasio](https://bioengineering.illinois.edu/people/maa).
 My research focuses on investigating deep learning (DL) methods for image reconstruction guided by theoretical principles of image formation, with applications in medical imaging.
 Before joining my Ph.D program, I completed my B.E. degree in Electronics and Telecommunication Engineering from Jadavpur University in 2016.

 News